verana-labs/verifiable-trust-vpr-spec/spec.md

 - for a given validator, get PENDING validation processes;
 - find all permissions of a given grantee;
 - find all permissions of a given did;
-- find all ISSUER_GRANTOR active permission, so that I can apply to an ISSUER permission;
+- find all ISSUER_GRANTOR active participants, so that I can apply to an ISSUER permission;
 ...

 ##### [MOD-PP-QRY-1-1] List Participants parameters